River channel migration

 River channel migration is the geomorphological process that involves the lateral migration of an alluvial river channel across its floodplain.
-This process is mainly driven by the combination of bank erosion of and point bar deposition over time.
+This process is mainly driven by the combination of bank erosion and point bar deposition over time.
 When referring to river channel migration, it is typically in reference to meandering streams.
 In braided streams, channel change is driven by sediment transport.

 It has been proposed that lateral migration is a particularly dominant erosive process in savanna landscapes.

 Physical processes

 Bank erosion

 As flow enters the bank of an alluvial river, the centrifugal force created by the bend instigates helicoidal flow, a corkscrew like pattern of flow, which drives the hydraulic action acting on the opposing bank.
 This is where the primary process in river channel migration of bank erosion occurs.
 Often the bank is undercut, another result of the helicoidal flow, which leads to the creation of cut banks.
 Factors that limit the rate of bank erosion include the rate of deposition of the point bar, stream power, and the critical shear stress of the stream bed.